 Clerk admits to federal gun charge in killing over candy

-ST. LOUIS – A St. Louis gas station clerk facing a murder charge in the fatal shooting of a customer whom he believed tried to steal candy has pleaded guilty to a related federal gun charge.
+ST. LOUIS – A St. Louis gas station clerk facing a murder charge in the fatal shooting of a customer he believed tried to steal candy has pleaded guilty to a related federal gun charge.

 The U.S. attorney's office announced Monday that 40-year-old Taleb Jawher admitted to being in possession of a firearm while in the country illegally, which carries up to a 10-year sentence.
 Immigration officials say Jawher, who is originally from Jordan, came to the U.S. legally but overstayed his visa.